Joystream/community-repo/working-groups/storage-group/leader/Storage Scale.md

 # Replication

-Joystream implement a replication policy for data los prevention.
+Joystream implement a replication policy for data loss prevention.
 All videos uploaded are replicated to number of server per the configured replication.\
 All the calculation on this page assume a replication of 4.

 # Video data rates and Average video length